vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/core/scoped-logging-with-serilog.md

 The sample application, [here](https://github.com/pivotalservices/scoped_logging_with_serilog), lets you understand how to integrate Serilog with Microsoft `ILogger`, including scoped context (for both Serilog and Microsoft console loggers)

-### Why we need scopped logging?
+### Why we need scoped logging?

 In case of distributed systems, if you need to track logs for a particular request across the systems, it will be very challenging to find the exact logs associated with that particular request.
 This allows you to add any unique identifier so that you can track the log message across the systems.
 Another good example of application would be, tracking logs across distributed transaction across database systems.

-### How to enable scopped logging using Microsoft `ILogger` (with or without Serilog integration) in a .NET Core application?
+### How to enable scoped logging using Microsoft `ILogger` (with or without Serilog integration) in a .NET Core application?

 ### 1. Using Microsoft `ILogger` only

-- Nuget package required (version depends on sdk framework, preferebly the latest one): `   Microsoft.Extensions.Logging`
+- Nuget package required (version depends on SDK framework, preferably the latest one): `   Microsoft.Extensions.Logging`

 - In `Program.cs`, add the console logger under `ConfigureLogging` extension method as below